NitroPoops/NitroPoops/README.md

 idkkkkkkkkkkkk

-bruh chinese is the b
+bruh chinese is the ba